tulip/jizo/README.md

 ## Neat!
 If you're interested in getting started with this tool, there are a few things to keep in mind before proceeding.

 _First and foremost_, functionality is limited.
-Right now, users can only generate reports to pre-determined location on the client's file system.
+Right now, users can only output reports to pre-determined location on the client's file system.
 This build should be considered __pre-alpha__.

 ## Nitty-gritty!
 (Quickstart)
 Let's get started by cloning the repo.
 Once you have done that, let's run: